nova-model/nova-tutorial/episodes/06-Advanced-Data-Modeling.md

 2. Using the Address Model as a Nested Field (modify User model in `src/advanced_pydantic/main.py`).

-The User model now contains:
+Update the User model so that it now contains:

 - id: An integer that must be greater than 0 (default is 1).
 - name: A required string with at least 1 character (default is "someName").